 Although there is no easy way to success, find a good mentor who understands you and your ambitions and eventually you will get to where you want to be

 Of course, there are also distinctions between informal and formal mentors.
 At the start of your career, it is especially helpful to have a mentor with a wealth of experience to guide and help you kickstart your career.
 Internship experiences are a great way for you to find a work mentor.
-Not only do mentors help you develop professionally, they also encourage your personal growth by pushing you beyond your limitis and stretching you to your fullest potential.
-As an intern, you need to be proactive in seeking opportunites as well as taking the initative to network with more senior colleagues.
-Most importantly, you should strive to understand their career journey and use their experiences to inform your decisions about your own career.
+Not only do mentors help you develop professionally, they encourage personal growth by pushing you beyond your limits, and stretching you to your fullest potential.
+As an intern, you need to be proactive in seeking opportunites, as well as taking the initative to network with more senior colleagues.
+Most importantly, you should strive to understand their career journey and use their experiences to inform your decisions for your own career.
 Form lasting connections with your line manager – they can be a great first source of support.
 In addition, being an intern puts you in the best position to be inquisitive and ask questions.
 As Camilla Sutton says: the role that mentors play in your career is critically important.
-Although there is no easy way to success, find a good mentor who understands you and your ambitions and eventually you will get to where you want to be.
+There is no easy way to success, but find a good mentor who understands you and your ambitions, and eventually you will get to where you want to be.